Sarjunsafeen/Sarjunsafeen/README.md

 ## 🚀 About Me

-I’m a full stack developer passionate about building practical software that solves real business problems.
+I'm a full stack developer passionate about building practical software that solves real-world business problems.

-My work focuses mainly on:
+### I work on:

-* 🛒 E-commerce platforms
+* 🛒 E-commerce applications
 * 📦 Inventory management systems
 * 🧾 Billing & POS software
-* 🔐 Authentication & authorization systems
+* 🔐 Authentication & authorization
 * 📊 Admin dashboards & analytics
-* ⚡ REST APIs & backend architecture
+* ⚡ REST APIs & backend systems

-I enjoy building applications that are fast, reliable, scalable, and easy to use.
+I enjoy building software that is fast, reliable, scalable, and easy to use.

 ---